Enderman1444/Stuff/README.md

-# CrapBot
+# Bots

-CrapBot is a minecraft bot, that is poorly built.
+Bots are bots, that are poorly built.

 ## To do

-Move commands to categories so it looks cleaner.

 ## Installation